chyakka/permanency/README.md

 # Permanency

-Permanency is a chat application made in C#, it uses WinForms for it's client and a command prompt for it's server.
+Permanency is a chat application made in C#, it uses WinForms for it's client and a command prompt for its server.

 # Key Features